opendaylight/releng-builder/docs/jenkins.rst

    The first route may add additional setup time considering this is run every time the minion is booted.

-The second route, however, is better for the community as a whole as it will allow others to utilize our Packer setups to replicate our systems more closely.
+The second and third routes, however, is better for the community as a whole as it will allow others to utilize our Packer setups to replicate our systems more closely.
 It is, however, more time consuming as an image snapshot needs to be created based on the updated Packer definitions before it can be attached to the Jenkins configuration on sandbox for validation testing.

 In either case, the changes must be validated in the sandbox with tests to make sure that we don't break current jobs and that the new software features are operating as intended.
 Once this is done the changes will be merged and the updates applied to the RelEng Jenkins production silo.
-Any changes to files under `releng/builder/packer`_ will be validated and images would be built triggered by verify-packer and merge-packer jobs.
+Any changes to files under `releng/builder/packer` will be validated and images would be built triggered by verify-packer and merge-packer jobs.

 Please note that the combination of a Packer definitions from `vars`, `templates` and the `provision` scripts is what defines a given minion.
-For instance, a minion may be defined as `centos7-java-builder`_ which is a combination of Packer OS image definitions from `vars/centos.json`_, Packer template definitions from `templates/java-buidler.json` and spinup scripts from `provision/java-builder.sh`_.
+For instance, a minion may be defined as `centos7-java-builder` which is a combination of Packer OS image definitions from `vars/centos.json`, Packer template definitions from `templates/java-buidler.json` and spinup scripts from `provision/java-builder.sh`.
 This combination provides the full definition of the realized minion.

 Jenkins starts a minion using the latest image which is built and linked into the Jenkins configuration.
 Once the base instance is online Jenkins checks out the RelEng/Builder repo on it and executes two scripts.
-The first is `provision/baseline.sh`_, which is a baseline for all of the minions.
+The first is `provision/baseline.sh`, which is a baseline for all of the minions.

 The second is the specialized script, which handles any system updates, new software installs or extra environment tweaks that don't make sense in a